19hours/sg-statutes/Acts/Legal Profession Act.md

 (4) The name, with the date of admission, of every person admitted shall be entered upon the roll in order of admission.

-(5) Every person admitted as an advocate and solicitor shall pay the prescribed fee and the Registrar shall deliver to him an instrument of admission signed by the Chief Justice or the Judge who admitted the petitioner.
+(5) Every person admitted as an advocate and solicitor shall pay the prescribed fee and the Registrar shall deliver to him an instrument of admission signed by the Chief Justice or the Judge who admitted the applicant.

 [42/2005 wef 01/01/2006]